Why Ninh Binh – Dried Ha Long Bay must be in your bucket list?

 Tam Coc

-One of the most popular places in Ninh Binh, Tam Coc in Ninh Binh, Vietnam, means “three caves” and is endowed with still Ngo Dong River, blocked by the karst mountain.
-After a million years, the limestone has been eroded and water currents smoothly run through the mountains, which nowadays create a charming sightseeing complex of boat trips and three water caves.
+One of the most popular places in Ninh Binh, Tam Coc in Ninh Binh, Vietnam, means “three caves” and is endowed with the Ngo Dong River, blocked by the karst mountain.
+After a million years, the limestone has been eroded, and water currents smoothly run through the mountains, which nowadays create a charming sightseeing complex of boat trips and three water caves.

 Stop by and hop on a local boat, then sail quietly along the calm river for around 1.5 – 2 hours to contemplate the picturesque karst mountain and explore the water caves.
 Different travel seasons will offer different colorful landscapes.
-During March–May, nature is wholly greenish with trees on the mountains, emerald water in the river, and green rice planted on the riverbank.
-In one month, the area is embellished with some yellow tripe when the rice is ripe and colored bright yellow.
-The rest months would be variable depending on rotational agriculture farming.
+During March–May, nature is wholly greenish with trees in the mountains, emerald water in the river, and green rice planted on the riverbank.
+In the rice harvesting month, the area is embellished with yellow rice when the rice is ripe and colored bright yellow.

 Trang An Ecological Site